-Products like Green Gobbler’s Enzyme Drain Cleaner can eliminate tough buildup in drain lines, grease traps, septic tanks, and more.
-Green Gobbler’s product uses a biological formula to break down and digest fats, oils, grease.
+Products like Green Gobbler’s Enzyme Drain Cleaner can eliminate tough buildup in drain lines, grease traps, septic tanks and more.
+Green Gobbler’s product uses a biological formula to break down and digest fats, oils and grease.
 Those harmful chemicals you find at the grocery store won’t do anything but cause more issues for you and your drain line.

 After only a few applications of Enzyme Drain Cleaner, you’ll have a free-flowing drain.
 To prevent future clogs, keep using Enzyme Drain Cleaner as directed.